USS Fitzgerald and MV ACX Crystal collision: Synopsis of events

 The executive officer assumed command as the destroyer returned to port with the assistance of tugs, the destroyer USS Dewey, and the Japanese Coast Guard.

 The Japan Coast Guard and Japan Maritime Self-Defense Force participated in the search-and-rescue operations, including evacuating Benson by helicopter.
 The other injured sailors were evacuated by US military helicopters.

 Although the collision occurred at night, the weather was clear.
-US and Japanese inquiries have begun to investigate the cause of the collision.
+US and Japanese inquiries were begun to investigate the cause of the collision.

 Casualties

 Seven deaths were reported, all of them US Navy sailors aboard Fitzgerald.
 Three other sailors aboard Fitzgerald were injured, including the commanding officer, Commander Bryce Benson.
 On 11 July, Benson was temporarily relieved of command by Captain Jeffrey Bennett, Commodore, Destroyer Squadron 15, while Benson recuperated from injuries sustained in the collision.
 Commander John Fay assumed temporary duties as Fitzgerald's commanding officer.